Representative Ranking for Deliberation in the Public Sphere: Introduction

 \section{Introduction}

-In theories of deliberative democracy~\citep{habermas1991structural,cohen2005deliberation,fishkin2009,bachtiger2018oxford,landemore2020open}, the legitimacy of collective decisions is grounded in the thoughtful and inclusive public deliberation that produces them.
-The deliberation that occurs in formal environments (e.g. a parliamentary meeting or citizens' assembly) can be contrasted to the widespread and informal ``deliberation in the wild'' that happens in the public sphere (e.g. in coffee shops)~\citep{habermas1991structural,habermas2023new}.
-While the formal environments can be designed to provide ideal conditions for constructive deliberation, they do not easily scale---most people will not have the opportunity to regularly participate in citizen's assemblies or parliamentary meetings.
-Therefore, improving informal public sphere deliberation may be essential for improving deliberation overall~\citep{lazar2024can,landemore2024}.

-Online platforms, such as comment sections on news sites or social media, present an opportunity to expand public sphere deliberation~\citep{helberger2019democratic}.
+In theories of deliberative democracy~\citep{habermas1991structural,cohen2005deliberation,fishkin2009,bachtiger2018oxford}, thoughtful and constructive public discourse is key for a well-functioning polity.
+Online platforms, such as comment sections on news sites or social media, present an opportunity to expand this kind of public sphere deliberation~\citep{helberger2019democratic,landemore2024}.
 These digital spaces enable interactions between individuals who might never meet in person, potentially exposing them to a broader array of viewpoints.
 However, in reality, these online discussions often deteriorate into low-quality or toxic exchanges~\citep{nelson2021,kim2021}.
 In this work, we aim to bring online conversations closer towards the ideals of deliberation, leveraging algorithmic tools in doing so.
-While we do not expect that comment sections will achieve deliberative ideals to the same extent that in-person formal environments such as citizen assemblies do, we believe that striving towards deliberative ideals can be a valuable guiding principle for improving algorithmic interventions for these spaces.